diversen/micrograd-js/README.md

 [test/mlp.js](test/mlp.js)

-This runs the OR, AND, XOR gates example:
+This runs the OR, AND, XOR, NOT gates example:

     node test/gates.js